Recipient of the 2023 North Caroliniana Society Award

 and preservation of North Carolina.

-On June 9, 2022, the 2022 North Caroliniana Society Award was presented to William Mangum during the Annual Membership Meeting and Awards Banquet held in Chapel Hill, NC at the George Watts Hill Alumni Center.
-With Society members, and family and friends of Award recipients, we were happy to be able to celebrate together.
+On May 25, 2023, the 2023 North Caroliniana Society Award was presented to Martin Brinkley during the Annual Membership Meeting and Awards Banquet held in Chapel Hill, NC at the George Watts Hill Alumni Center.

-Remarks from William Mangum, including comments from friends and family regarding his service to North Carolina, can be found in Number 63 of the North Caroliniana Society Imprints, titled An Artist’s Perspective by William Mangum.
+Remarks from Martin Brinkley, including comments from his daughter Eliza Brinkley and details regarding the musical performance, can be found in Number 64 of the North Caroliniana Society Imprints, titled An Oboe’s Memoir by Martin Brinkley.

-A video of the evening’s festivities and William Mangum’s address will be available on the Society’s website.
+A video of the evening’s festivities and Martin Brinkley’s address and performance will be available on the Society’s website.

 About the Recipient